egibs/secureframe-policy-minder/README.md

 ## Usage

-You can run this app via the command-line or as a scheduled Github Action.
+You can run this app via the command-line or as a scheduled Github Action (see [examples](examples))

 ```
 usage: